 SC1: Evolution, Development and Transitions in Individuality

-We will introduce and explain the principles of evolution by natural selection and how biological and artificial systems fulfil these principles.
-Further we will discuss the logic of the genetic representation of evolution and alternative representations that emphasize the role of developmental processes in evolution.
+We will introduce and explain the principles of evolution by natural selection and how biological and artificial systems fulfill these principles.
+Further, we will discuss the logic of the genetic representation of evolution and alternative representations that emphasize the role of developmental processes in evolution.
 The focus is on the implications for the structure of evolutionary theory and the concept of causation in evolving systems, with examples of different modelling approaches and their strengths and weaknesses.
 Finally, insights from this conceptual analysis will be applied to evolutionary transitions in individuality (e.g., from single to multi-cellular organisms, or from multicellular organisms to social insect societies).
 This will illustrate how the processes that instantiate the principles of evolution by natural selection themselves are evolving, resulting in a biological reality of both paradigm and marginal cases of individuality.

 To understand the conceptual foundations of evolutionary theory and its implications for ongoing debates in evolutionary biology, in particular with respect to the role of development.